Manish-Yadav70555/Temperature-Coverter-Project/README.md

 # Temperature-Coverter-Project
-This is a simple Website to convert Temperature Celsius to Fahrenheit and Fahrenheit to Celsius By HTML, CSS, JAVASCRIPT.
+This is a simple Website to convert Temperature Celsius to Fahrenheit and Fahrenheit to Celsius By  using HTML, CSS, JAVASCRIPT.